Heanor Energy Park

 The project

-Helping to resolve the UK’s energy crisis and accelerating the transition to Net Zero through a new renewable energy development in Heanor, West Midlands.
+Downing Renewable Developments are helping to resolve the UK’s energy crisis and accelerating the transition to Net Zero through a new renewable energy storage development in Heanor, Derbyshire, in the East Midlands.

 Creating a sustainable future